The Art of Eco Friendly Gift Wrapping

 Then wrap your presents with them, bonus if you can find maps that have a special meaning for the person receiving the gift.
 Some bright yarn makes for an easy bow on top.
 Then add a leather scrap for a cool gift tag that could become a key chain after all the presents are unwrapped.

 If you are wanting to decorate your gift boxes or wrapping paper yourself I would suggest cork stamping.
 Take a cork and draw the shape you want to stamp on the top.
 Simple geometric shapes seemed to work the best for me.
-I drew a triangle then used an X-acto knife to carefully cut around the shape.
+I drew a triangle then used an X-Acto knife to carefully cut around the shape.
 Here are some examples of my stamps.

 Find some paint that you want to use.
 I used acrylic paints, but any thick paint should work.
 Press your cork stamp into the paint, then dab it off on a scratch paper to make sure you are getting your image.
 Now it’s time to get stamping!

 If paper isn’t your thing, fabric can be a beautiful reuse way to wrap any gift.
 The Japanese art of Furoshiki, wrapping goods in fabric, has so many ways to tie knots and create beautiful little fabric creations.
-Here is a great resource for ideas to use this method, and cut down on all the paper waste at your holiday celebration.